Enhance security posture by embedding Snyk vulnerability scanning directly into agentic workflows.

 The PATH variable is treated differently than all other variables, as it is an aggregate of all PATH variables found in

 the files and in the environment.
-Also, the current working directory .
+Also, the current working directory . is automatically added to the path, so a

 download of the Snyk CLI into the current working directory by an LSP client would yield a found Snyk CLI for the